-'''

-main: DDDDDDDD main: CCCCCCC remotes/laptop/main: CCCCCCCC remotes/desktop/main: DDDDDDDDD
+remotes/laptop/main: CCCCCCCC remotes/desktop/main: DDDDDDDDD main: DDDDDDDD main: DDDDDDDDD remotes/laptop/main: CCCCCCCC remotes/desktop/main: DDDDDDDDD

-'''

 Then a merge takes place.
-This is a special case: CCCCCCC is one of the parent commits of DDDDDDDD, so the laptop can fast forward update from CCCCCCCC to DDDDDDDD directly without having to do any complex merging.
+This is a special case: CCCCCCC is one of the parent commits of DDDDDDDD, so the laptop can fast forward update from CCCCCCCC to DDDDDDDDD directly without having to do any complex merging.
 This leaves the final state as:

-'''

------- desktop ------ laptop ------
+----- desktop ----- laptop -----

-main: DDDDDDDD main: DDDDDDDD

-remotes/laptop/main: CCCCCCCC remotes/desktop/main: DDDDDDDDD

-'''